Bhuvanalakshmi03/PLI_Hackathon_2.0/README.md

 With a 13.5% growth rate in REC from 2023 to 2032, Suryalekh targets a rapidly expanding market.
 The Total Addressable Market (TAM) is set to reach $1 trillion USD by 2030, with our platform covering 50-70% of this market.

 ## Tech Stack

-Suryalekh utilizes a robust tech stack to ensure a seamless user experience:

 - **Frontend:** HTML, CSS, JS.
 - **Backend:** Node.js, Express.